mariadb-corporation/MaxScale/Documentation/Routers/SchemaRouter.md

 router=schemarouter
 servers=server1,server2
 user=myuser
-passwd=mypwd
+password=mypwd
 ```

 The module generates the list of databases based on the servers parameter
 using the connecting client's credentials.
-The user and passwd parameters
+The user and password parameters
 define the credentials that are used to fetch the authentication data from
 the database servers.
 The credentials used only require the same grants as
 mentioned in the configuration documentation.